 Here is your one-stop shop for space launches with our July launch schedule.
-This month sees at least 8 satellites launched, 1 launch to a space station and 1 test flight.
+This month sees at least 45 satellites launched, 1 spacecraft launched and 1 launch to a space station.
 Read on to find out more!

-- Undated: Arianespace launch an Ariane 5 ECA rocket designated VA254 from Kourou, French Guiana.
+- LAUNCH SUCCESS 30th Star One D2 & Eutelsat Quantum : Arianespace launch an Ariane 5 ECA rocket designated VA254 from Kourou, French Guiana.
 It will contain the Star One D2 and Eutelsat Quantum communications satellites.
 Star One D2 is owned by Embratel Star One and was built by Maxar.
 Part of an ESA, Eutelsat and Airbus research and development project, the Eutelsat Quantum satellite was built by SSTL and Airbus.
-Delayed from January, February, March 4th and May.
+Delayed from January, February, March 4th, May and July 27th.

 Launches to Space Stations

-- Undated Nauka : A new laboratory module for the International Space Station, named Nauka, will launch aboard a Russian government Proton rocket from the Baikonur Cosmodrome, Kazakhstan.
+- LAUNCH SUCCESS 21st Nauka : A new laboratory module for the International Space Station, named Nauka or the Multipurpose Laboratory Module, will launch aboard a Russian government Proton rocket from the Baikonur Cosmodrome, Kazakhstan at 15:58 BST.
 It will also carry the European Robotic Arm.
+Delayed from July 15th.